JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.bloodOxygenSat-intro.md

 Note that the Veteran may have a pulse that is associated with the Oxygen Saturation entry.
 This may be optionally recorded as a related  [Heart Rate](StructureDefinition-VA.MHV.heartRate.html) Observation.
 Similar to the Blood-Pressure use of a related Heart-Rate measurement.

 Note, when a [Heart Rate](StructureDefinition-VA.MHV.heartRate.html) associated with a Oxygen Saturation Measurement is deleted or updated; the relationship between the Oxygen Saturation Measurement and that Heart Rate must be confirmed or eliminated.

+## Respiration-Rate Considerations

+Note that the Veteran may have a respiration rate that is associated with the Oxygen Saturation entry.
+This may be optionally recorded as a related  [Respiration Rate](StructureDefinition-VA.MHV.respirationRate.html) Observation.
+Similar to the Blood-Pressure use of a related Heart-Rate measurement.

+Note, when a [Respiration Rate](StructureDefinition-VA.MHV.respirationRate.html) associated with a Oxygen Saturation Measurement is deleted or updated; the relationship between the Oxygen Saturation Measurement and that Respiration Rate must be confirmed or eliminated.

 ## Edit is not proposed